gautamrn/PromptPilot/README.md

 # 🧠 Autohinter VS Code Extension

 **Autohinter** is a lightweight AI assistant for developers.
-It converts natural-language comments into step-by-step programming instructions using OpenAI’s GPT models.
+It converts natural-language comments into step-by-step programming instructions using **Google's Gemini AI** models.

 ---